KevinVitale/SwiftSDL/README.md

 ### 💻 Platform-Specific Instructions

 SwiftSDL doesn't work without SDL3.
+Refer to the following sections to ensure SwiftSDL compiles properly.

 #### Apple

 SwiftSDL works on **macOS**, **iOS**, and **tvOS** simply by adding it to your project's `Package.swift` file.
 A precompiled XCFramework containing the SDL3 library is provided.

+##### Building the XCFramework with the Makefile

 **You do not need to** build the XCFramework yourself.
 However, if you need to, the available [`Makefile`](https://github.com/KevinVitale/SwiftSDL/blob/main/Makefile) can be used: